-Rest is important to allow the injury time to heel.
-It may be difficult to rest the foot so use crutches if needed to take the weight off the injured leg.
+Rest is important to allow your injury time to heal.
+It may be difficult to rest your foot so use crutches if necessary to take the weight off the injured leg.

-After the initial acute phase sports massage may be beneficial in helping to restore the plantar fascia to its original condition and improving flexibility.
+After the initial acute phase, sports massage may be beneficial in helping to restore the plantar fascia to its original condition and improving flexibility.

-If the fascia is very tight then use of a plantar fasciitis night splint which is worn over night can be useful.
+If the fascia is very tight then wearing a plantar fasciitis night splint overnight can be useful.
 A plantar fascia strain injury usually heals well within two to three weeks.